pooriajr/pooriar/_posts/2021-05-14-unexpected-benefits-of-a-vegan-diet.md

 date: 2021-05-14 19:52 -0500
 ---

 Let me just get this out of the way: if you're one of those people whose heart rate doubles at the mere mention of "vegan", hear me out.
 I'm not really "a Vegan" anymore than someone who spent a week on a boat is "a Sailor".

-I've only been on an exclusively vegan diet for a few months here, a few months there.
-Not even a year of my life in total.
-And steak is my favorite food!
-How's that for an olive branch.

-Ok, if you're done huffing, please put down the steak knife and let me tell you some interesting benefits I noticed when I tried out veganism.
+So maybe I'm the perfect peson to tell you about the benefits.

 ## Compulsive behavior melted away